 How to Do a New Years Writing Activity

-My favorite way to settle on an intention for the new year is to find a list of questions to reflect on the past year (like the ones below), pick ten of them, and then spend twenty to thirty minutes doing a free write.
+My favorite way to settle on an intention for the new year is to find a list of questions to reflect on the past year (like the ones below).
+I usually pick 8 to 10 of them, depending on what I want to reflect on most.
+Then I set a timer and spend twenty to thirty minutes doing a free write.

-I try to hit all of the questions at least in part, and even if I don’t respond to all of them completely, I have a great starting point for reflecting on the past year and setting my new year intentions.
+During the free write, I try to hit all of the questions at least in part.
+Here, I go for quantity over quality to get as many thoughts on the page as possible.
+Even if I don’t respond to all of them completely, I have a great starting point for reflecting on the past year and setting my new year intentions.

-To settle on a new years intention, complete a new years writing activity where you ask yourself some questions for new year intentions and questions to reflect on the past year.
+To settle on a new years intention, complete a new years writing activity.
+During this activity, you should ask yourself questions for new year intentions and questions to reflect on the past year.

-These reflection questions will help you pick a word or phrase to guide you, inspire you, and motivate you, in the new year.
-After you answer these questions, if you’re still stumped, check out this list of weekly focus ideas.
-Perhaps you’ll find a word that you love!
-Otherwise, it may help you brainstorm other focus words for new year intentions.
+These 11 reflection questions will help you pick a word or phrase to guide you, inspire you, and motivate you, in the new year.

 - What one word would you use to describe your past year?

-- If you had an ideal year, what one word would you use to describe it?
+- If you had an ideal year, how would you describe it?

 - In what ways do you want to grow this year?

-- What’s one thing that went badly or that you wish you’d handled differently?
+- What’s one thing that went badly or that you wish you’d handled differently last year?